open-aac/openaac.org/knaac-awards/index.md

 </p>
 <p>
-  Nominations are organized by the OpenAAC team, with feedback from industry experts, and based on the results of our annual <a href="/2024/02/13/state-of-aac-2024">State of AAC</a> data collection surveys.
+  Nominations are collected by the OpenAAC team, with feedback from industry experts, and based partly on the results of our annual <a href="/2024/02/13/state-of-aac-2024">State of AAC</a> data collection surveys.
-  Winners are chosen by ranked votes during the open voting period.
-After the voting has closed, we will compute tallies based on all the voted submitted and announce that year's winners in each category.
+  Highlights are chosen by ranked votes during the open voting period, combined with selections from our judging team.
+  After the voting has closed, we will compute tallies based on all the voted submitted and announce that year's highlights in each category.
 </p>
 <p>
   Stay tuned for updates on the 2024 knAAC Awards nominees, and